 One-time lifetime license, no monthly fee, no cloud dependency — Music Library Doctor covers the library-health side of what Cratehackers does, without the subscription.

-Cratehackers is a polished cloud-first DJ platform with AI crate generation, Spotify-to-crate import, Record Pool integrations (DMS, BPM Supreme, Beatport, DJcity, Beatsource), and zero-knowledge encrypted cloud sync.
-For DJs who want all of that, it's worth the $15–30 monthly fee or the $197–297 annual plan.
+Cratehackers is a cloud-first DJ platform built around set-prep — AI crate generation, streaming-playlist import, record-pool integrations, and multi-device sync.
+For DJs who actually need that whole bundle, the subscription makes sense.
 But many DJs don't need (or don't want) the cloud platform — they just want their existing Rekordbox, Serato, or VirtualDJ library to stop having duplicates, missing tracks, and quality problems.
 Paying a subscription for features they won't use is the wrong fit.

 Supported today